simple-samples/simple-servlets/README.md

 resources needed by tomcat.
 This document suggests a folder called webapp in the main/ directory.
 Resources needed at runtime can be accessed relatively from there.

-Also add a package under main called "servlets" where we will define the listener class and our servlet classes.
+Also add a package under src/main/Java/ called "servlets" where we will define the listener class and our servlet classes.

 ### Servlet Maven Dependency: